WorldMaker/musdex/docs/source/commands.rst

 Commands
 ========

+.. program:: musdex

 ``musdex`` is composed of a trio of subcommands, and one handy shortcut.
-With no arguments provided, ``musdex`` defaults to its incremental extraction tool, and it's "boozniked" inverse ``xedsum`` similarly defaults to the incremental combination tool.
+With no arguments provided, ``musdex`` defaults to its incremental extraction tool.

+.. program:: xedsum

+The "boozniked" inverse ``xedsum`` similarly defaults to the incremental combination tool.

 Output Verbosity
 ================

+.. program:: musdex
+.. cmdoption:: -v, --verbose
+.. cmdoption:: -q, --quiet

 ``musdex --verbose`` (or ``-v``) will print additional debugging information, and ``musdex --quiet`` (or ``-q``) will print only warnings